auliawiguna/goshaka-starter/README.md

 - To lint your code, you can execute `make lint`
 - To build goshaka binary, you can execute `make build`
 ### Using Docker
-- To get in to the goshaka main image, execute `docker exec -it goshaka_be sh`
+- To get into the goshaka main image, execute `docker exec -it goshaka_be sh`
 - To start goshaka in development mode outside the image, you can execute `docker exec -it goshaka_be make watch`
 - To re-generate swagger outside the image, you can execute `docker exec -it goshaka_be make swagger`
 - To check your code style outside the image, you can execute `docker exec -it goshaka_be make critic`